burnburn/eth2.0-specs/specs/core/0_beacon-chain.md

 | `LATEST_BLOCK_ROOTS_LENGTH` | `2**13` (= 8,192) | block roots |
 | `EMPTY_SIGNATURE` | `[bytes48(0), bytes48(0)]` | - |

-* For the safety of crosslinks a minimum committee size of 111 is [recommended](https://vitalik.ca/files/Ithaca201807_Sharding.pdf).
+* For the safety of crosslinks a minimum committee size of 111 is recommended [[sharding]](#ref-sharding).
 (Unbiasable randomness with a Verifiable Delay Function (VDF) will improve committee robustness and lower the safe minimum committee size.)
 The shuffling algorithm generally ensures (assuming sufficient validators) committee sizes at least `TARGET_COMMITTEE_SIZE // 2`.

 ### Deposit contract